argoproj/argo-workflows/docs/webhooks.md

 The secret "argo-workflows-webhook-clients" tells Argo:

-* What type of webhook the account can be used for, e.g. "github".
+* What type of webhook the account can be used for, e.g. "github"
 * What "secret" that webhook is configured for, e.g. in your [Github settings page](https://github.com/alexec/argo/settings/hooks)

 ## Template Examples